-NatureGlo, full-time RVer, online math enrichment & science teacher.
+NatureGlo, full-time RVer, online math enrichment & science mentor/facilitator.

 I’m passionate about participating in the alternative education movement.
 I LOVE helping parents transition from curriculum based homeschooling into unschooling.
 I also love sharing about the natural world with youth and showing them how to make fun and creative connections with reading, writing, poetry, art, mathematics, history and literature.
 My hope is my students will also fall in love with the natural world.
 As Jacques Cousteau said, “People protect what they love.”
 Our environment and resources are in need of more of our love and protection!

-I help home educators by offering training and coaching in child self-directed education also called unschooling or radical unschooling.
+I help home educators by offering training and coaching in child self-directed education also called unschooling.
 Since 2011, I’ve been offering child self-directed neutral or non-faith based math enrichment (MathArt) and science self-paced online courses for students passionate about these subjects.

 This is me in the summer 2010 Havre de Grace, MD,

 Here I am at age 8 along with a collage of my “MathArt” marine biology themed math booklets.

 Since I was a child, I taught myself to make connections between school subjects and the natural world.
 A love for the natural world was cultivated and inspired by my aunt and uncle who took me on numerous hikes through forests and adventures to pristine creeks, lakes looking at, appreciating and connecting with the natural world.
 Their investment in my life planted a seed nurturing a deep love, passion and appreciation for personally connecting with studying and teaching about the natural world to this day.